The Dating Game of Economic Integration

 1. Bilateral Trade Agreements: The Exclusive Friendship

 This is when just two countries decide they're besties.
 Think of it as you and your best mate making a pact to always share your crisps with each other but no one else.
-These agreements are pretty flexible – if one country gets annoyed, they can just take their toys and go home without dealing with a whole group chat drama.
+These agreements are pretty flexible - if one country gets annoyed, they can just take their toys and go home without dealing with a whole group chat meeting.

 2. Regional Trade Agreements: The Friend Group